j3rrywan9/typescript-study/types.md

 The `const` keyword creates a constant that can be global or local to the block in which it is declared.
 This means that constants are block scoped.

+The TypeScript language also allows us to define a variable as a constant, by using the `const` keyword.
+If a variable has been marked as `const`, then its value can only be set when the variable is defined, and cannot be changed afterwards.

+TypeScript introduces the `let` keyword, which can be used in the place of the `var` keyword when defining variables.
+One of the advantage of using the `let` keyword is that we cannot use a variable name before it has been defined.
+Another side effect of using the `let` keyword, is that variable defined with `let` are block-scoped.
+This means that their value and definition are limited to the block of code that they reside in.

 ### Union types

 Union types are used to declare a variable that is able to store a value of two or more types.